smccarthy-ie/smccarthy-ie.github.io/index.md

-# ownCloud quickstart (work in progress)
+# ownCloud quickstart

 - [Introduction](#introduction)
 - [Install and configure your ownCloud server](#install_server)
 - [Connect to an ownCloud server from a client device](#connect_client)

 ## Introduction <a name="introduction"></a>
-ownCloud is client/server software for file syncing and sharing. ownCloud enables you to manage data on your own private cloud server, and share with multiple client users and devices in a safe and secure way.
+ownCloud is client–server software for file syncing and sharing. ownCloud enables you to manage data on your own private cloud server, and share with multiple client users and devices in a safe and secure way.

 ownCloud is available in the following installation options: